Financial assistance

 Contents

-Everyone has the right to apply for financial assistance and to have NAV conduct an individual assessment of their case.
+Everyone has the right to apply for financial assistance and to have Nav conduct an individual assessment of their case.

 Normally, you must have legal residence in Norway in order to qualify for financial assistance.
 You are not eligible for financial assistance if you are abroad.